davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 12-FEB-2024
 * OpenMeteoEDA_202306_v003 runPartialImportanceRF() run for temperature with 4 predictors
 * OpenMeteoEDA_202306_v003 runPartialImportanceRF() run for temperature with varying number of predictors
+* OpenMeteoEDA_202306_v003 runPartialImportanceRF() run for soil temperature with 4 predictors